-The following is a Q&A with our Customer Success Team around what a SAAS Sales Company using Copper should consider.
+The following is a Q&A with our Customer Success Team around what a Ad Sales Company using Copper should consider.

 How might an ad sales team use leads, people, companies and/or opportunities?

 Lead: A pre-qualified contact that represents a prospective client (individual and/or company) who may need advertising services.
 Met through networking, marketing, conventions, etc. Lead statuses represent the process to qualify the lead for the advertising pitch.

 People: Existing clients related to the Company that you have or are currently doing business with.
 Prospective clients who are or have considered your advertising pitch

 Companies: Companies that you have or are currently doing business with.
 Companies that represent Prospective clients who are considering or have considered your advertising pitch.
 These could also represent be vendors or partners.

 Opportunities: The steps of the presentation/pitch and contract process.
 The high level steps of the production/fulfillment process.

 How will an ad sales company structure its pipeline?